D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Dataset

-\paragraph*{Data cleaning.} The SMPL model is not self-intersection free, which can cause unsolvable cloth-body intersections for the simulator.
-To solve this, we pre-processed AMASS sequences using an optimization method~\cite{torchmeshisect} to minimize self-penetration.
+\paragraph*{Data cleaning.} SMPL can contain self-intersections, which cause unsolvable cloth-body intersections for the simulator.
+To solve this, we pre-processed AMASS using an optimization used in~\citet{torchmeshisect} to minimize self-penetration.
 We optimized for body joints that are the most disruptive in simulation \ie arms and shoulders.
 Angular velocity of poses and the distance to the initial poses were also minimized to regularize the output and maintain temporal consistency.
+We post-processed simulated cloth sequences with remaining cloth-body intersections by pushing vertices outside following the nearest body normal.
 Some simulation failures have been manually removed from the dataset.
-We used the proposed intersection removal based on $\mathcal{L}_c$ in \cref{eq:clothing-penetration-loss} on sequences exhibiting few intersections.